It’s really important that our patients stay healthy and well.

 We must work together to help reduce the risk of infection in hospital.
 Infections are caused mainly by bugs or germs called bacteria or viruses.

-If you come to hospital you should let staff know if you have any infections.
-You should also tell them if you have stayed overnight in another hospital any time in the last 12 months.
+If you come to hospital you should also let staff know if you have any infections.
+You should tell them if you have stayed overnight in another hospital any time in the last 12 months.
 This includes a hospital in the UK or in a different country.

-There might be times where wards are closed because of infections.
 Information about this will be shared as much as possible.
 This might be on:

 • Our website